Billionaire Tom Steyer ends 2020 Democratic presidential bid

 With a net worth estimated by Forbes as $1.6 billion, Steyer was a presence in the Democratic contest well before he made his candidacy official in July 2019, blanketing the airwaves with $10 million in television ads advocating for Trump's impeachment.

 Steyer's "Need to Impeach" campaign spawned speculation that the 62-year-old would go a step further and also challenge Trump at the ballot box.
-In the meantime, though, the near-constant ads maintained high visibility for Steyer, who also launched a multicity town hall tour and petition campaign.
+In the meantime, though, the near-constant ads maintained high visibility for Steyer, who also launched a multi-city town hall tour and petition campaign.
 He traveled to Des Moines, Iowa, in January 2019 to say that he wouldn't run for the White House, only to change his mind six months later and enter the race.

 Officially in the contest, Steyer said he was prepared to spend $100 million toward his presidential ambitions and would remain committed to giving at least $50 more million this election cycle to outside groups he helped create, including Need to Impeach.
-But Steyer's wealth was characterized as a liability in a puritanical Democratic primary, with both Bernie Sanders and Elizabeth Warren decrying the presence of billionaires in the 2020 race.
+But Steyer's wealth was characterised as a liability in a puritanical Democratic primary, with both Bernie Sanders and Elizabeth Warren decrying the presence of billionaires in the 2020 race.

 Warren, who didn't mention Steyer by name, tweeted after he announced his candidacy: "The Democratic primary should not be decided by billionaires, whether they're funding Super PACs or funding themselves."
 Sanders said that while he may "like Tom personally," he is "a bit tired of seeing billionaires trying to buy political power."
 Both also mentioned it in fundraising appeals.

 But Steyer's wealth provided him with the ability to campaign nationwide, hiring full complements of state-based staff and continuing to flood the airwaves.
-Through Feb.
-25, Steyer had spent about $186 million on ads, according to the tracking firm Advertising Analytics, though that figure would soon be dwarfed by former New York City Mayor Michael Bloomberg's even more massive spending.
+Through to February 25, Steyer had spent about $186m on ads, according to the tracking firm Advertising Analytics, though that figure would soon be dwarfed by former New York City mayor Michael Bloomberg's even more massive spending.

 Steyer's late entry caused him to miss the first few Democratic debates, but he began qualifying for the debates starting with the fourth one and made every stage but one from then on, appearing with his trademark red tartan tie.
 He earned fewer airtime minutes than others but made his mark particularly as it pertained to his top issue, climate change.